rosenbaek/startcode_backend/README.md

-1. Add secrets to github repo
-2. Rename project
-	- change remote.server in pom to http://<your_domain>/manager/text
+How to use:

+: Update pom.xml with the following fields.
+    - <name> Enter your project name </name>
+    - <remote.server> Enter the URL to your tomcat manager/text </remote.server>
-	- change artefactId in the pom to the project name
+    - <db.name> Enter the name of your database </db.name>
+	- <artifactId> Will be name of the WAR file and hence the url extension on droplet </artifactId>

+: Update persistence.xml with the following fields.
+    - Update JDBC string to your new database for PROD
+    - Update JDBC string to your new database for TEST (use prod name and suffix with "_test")

+: Update .github/workflows/mavenworkflow.yml
+    - Change database name

-	- Update the context path (extension after port in your URL) - Change in: src/main/webapp/META-INF/context.xml
+: Update the context path (extension after port in your URL)
-3. Setup databases locally
-	- Edit pu in persistence.xml
-	- Edit db.name in pom.xml
-	- Edit db name in .github -> mavenworkflow.yml
+    - Change in: src/main/webapp/META-INF/context.xml

-	- Add following secrets to your repo - **REMOTE_USER** - Your droplet tomcat user account - **REMOTE_PW** - Your droplet tomcat user account's password
+: Add following secrets to your repo
+    - REMOTE_USER - Your droplet tomcat user account
+    - REMOTE_PW - Your droplet tomcat user account's password

-4. Update users in utils/SetupTestUsers.java
+: Update users in utils/SetupTestUsers.java

-5. Clean & build the project
+: Clean and build project
-6. Hit the endpoint `api/info/all` to make sure database is connected

-## DEPLOY
-1. Setup databases on the droplet
-2. Edit database name in EMF_creator at line 61 (instead of edit docker-compose.yml on droplet)
-3. `mvn clean test -Dremote.user=<tomcat username>-Dremote.password=<tomcat password> tomcat7:deploy`
+: Run main method in utils/SetupTestUsers.java

+: Enjoy!